Mortgagor vs Mortgagee [Who Is a Mortgagee?]

 Alternatively, the mortgagee may be a mortgage company that specializes in home financing.
 In these cases, better interest rates can often be secured by the mortgagor.

-That said, regardless of the source of the mortgage or the jurisdiction where the mortgage is being provided, the roles of mortgagor as the borrower and mortgagee as the financier are the same.
+That said, regardless of the source of the mortgage or the jurisdiction where the mortgage is being provided, the roles of the mortgagor as the borrower and the mortgagee as the financier are the same.

 With this in mind, let’s take a look at the obligations of a mortgagor when it comes to securing and repaying a mortgage.

 The legal obligations of a mortgagor include fulfilling the specific payment terms under the mortgage agreement.
-This includes paying the agreed-upon amount over the agreed-upon period of time, paying any costs associated with maintaining the mortgage, and paying for the necessary insurance that may be required by the mortgagee to protect their interests.
+This includes paying the agreed-upon amount over the agreed-upon period of time, paying any costs associated with maintaining the mortgage and paying for the necessary insurance that may be required by the mortgagee to protect their interests.

-Do You Want Our Free Non-Resident Banking Guide?
+Do You Want More USA Banking Insights?

 Frequently Asked Questions